spellshift/realm/docs/_docs/user-guide/eldritch.md

 The <b>pivot.port_forward</b> method is being proposed to providde socat like functionality by forwarding traffic from a port on a local machine to a port on a different machine allowing traffic to be relayed.

 ### pivot.ncat
-`pivot.ncat(address: str, port: int, data: str, str: portocol, timeout: int ) -> String`
+`pivot.ncat(address: str, port: int, data: str, str: portocol ) -> String`

-The <b>pivot.ncat</b> method is being proposed to allow arbitrary data to be sent to a host.
-The results will be reutrned.
+The <b>pivot.ncat</b> method allows a user to send arbitrary data over TCP/UDP to a host.
+If the server responds that response will be returned.

 ### pivot.bind_proxy
 `pivot.bind_proxy(listen_address: str, listen_port: int, username: str, password: str ) -> None`